jaanga/jaanga.github.io/outer-space/readme.md

 ### PNG files are used to store the data

 We tried using ASCII JSON text files to store elevation data.
 There were many issues.
-The file sizes soon becaume huge and transmission speed suffer.
+The file sizes soon become huge and transmission speed suffer.
-If all the data did not come in. the app is hosed.
+If all the data did not come in, the app is hosed.
 There are too many numbers to be able to 'see' things.

 We looked into using binary files, but these seem to require a whole lot of expertise and effert.